ebd622/k8s-into/session_2.md

 # Kubernetes Services, Controllers and Deployment

-Kubernetes Controllers are the brain behind Kubernetes.
-Controllers are processes that monitor kubernetes objects and respond accordingly.
-Let's consider one controller in particular - Replication Controller.

 ## Services
 Services help us to connect kubernetes applications together with other applications users.